sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 =====================

 The Flocker client runs locally on your machine, and will control the two instances of Flocker located on the hosts.
-To install the Flocker client, run the following in your terminal:
+To install the Flocker client, run the following:

 OS X
 ----